-Suppliers are expected to comply with standards set out in TWE’s Responsible Procurement Code, which includes commitments to ethical standards and internationally proclaimed human rights.
+Suppliers are expected to comply with standards set out in TWE’s Responsible Procurement Code, which includes commitments to ethical standards, internationally proclaimed human rights and environmental standards.
 The Responsible Procurement Code has been incorporated into all tenders and the partner engagement process.

 Our Statement on Preventing Modern Slavery outlines the actions we are taking to understand and address modern slavery risks related to our business.